 SUMMARY FROM NETGALLEY.COM:

-Thanks to NetGalley and Harvest House Publishers for the e-ARC.
-Publication date of Strange and Mysterious Stuff from the Bible From the Weird to the Wonderful is on September 1, 2014.
+Thanks to NetGalley and Kids Can Press for the e-ARC.
+Publication date of Families Around the World is on September 1, 2014.

 - Kids learn about different cultures.

 - The stories are easy for children to read.

 - The stories may feel a little bit short.

 Back home the house smells good.READ IT IF: